-- In the MSSP console, navigate to Centralized Settings > Advanced Settings and click Add A Setting or expand an existing setting.
+- Navigate to Policies > Management > All Policies and click Add or expand an existing policy.

 To disable the intelligent proxy for testing, or for a group of users, simply un-toggle the option and apply changes.